How many hours of credit does a student need to be considered a full-time student?

 5. How can I receive more information about Campus Ministries?

 To request more information or just ask a question, please feel free to write, call or email any time.
 The mailing address is Office of Campus Ministries, P.O.
 Box 3632, Walnut Ridge, AR 72476 and the telephone number is 870-759-4143.
-Our email addresses are firstname.lastname@example.org.
+The email address is email@example.com.

 1. What types of computer services are offered on campus?